vvh24/IS373-Playwright/documentation.md

     </ul>

     <h2>6.
 How Playwright Works with Different Applications and Systems</h2>
-    <p>Playwright can work with any web application or system that runs in a browser.
-It can:</p>
+        Playwright can work with any web application or system that runs in a browser.
+It can:
     <ul>
         <li>Test different types of websites (blogs, stores, business apps).</li>
         <li>Run on different operating systems (Windows, macOS, Linux).</li>